Blog Hub

 Required Minimum Distributions (RMDs)

-SECURE 2.0 changed the starting age for RMDs to 73 for most people, and to 75 starting in 2033.
-If you have a qualified annuity, you must take RMDs once you reach your applicable age or you could face IRS penalties.
+SECURE 2.0 changed the starting age for RMDs to 73 for most people, and it will shift to 75 starting in 2033.
+If you have a qualified annuity, you must take RMDs once you reach your applicable age, or you could face significant IRS penalties.

 Are Roth annuity payouts taxed?